gershnik/Translit/README.md

 - Distributed as signed and notarized installer - you don't need to build it yourself (but you can if you want to).
-- Reliable (mostly) installation and uninstallation on recent versions of macOS.<br/> Starting roughly with macOS Ventura, Apple has introduced various bugs into its keyboard input sources architecture that make adding and removing them unreliable.
-The installer for this application tries to work around most issues.
+- Reliable (mostly) installation and uninstallation on recent versions of macOS.<br/> Starting roughly with macOS Ventura, Apple has introduced various bugs into its keyboard input sources architecture that make adding and removing them unreliable, error prone and require log off.
+The installer and uninstaller for this application makes the whole process reliable and simple for the user.
 - Not using punctuation like `'` or `#` for transliteration.<br/>
   When typing normally on macOS (as opposed to some designated transliteration app) switching between input modes is more complicated - you cannot just press `ESC` like